Come, my beloved

 Some of the images and motifs in the ancient Mesopotamian poems, detached from their original ritual context, may indeed have left their traces on the Song; an example of such an image is "Your right hand you have placed on my vulva, / your left stroked my head."
 But fertility, the central concern of the cultic rite, is of no concern in the Song.
 And, since the prophets emphatically denounced the fertility rites of their neighbors, it is unlikely that the Song would have found its way into the canon if it had anything to do with the copulation of the gods; human kisses were problem enough for the rabbis.

 By contrast, Solomon and his many wives and paramours were big fans of Asherah.
 Her statues stood in many a local sanctuary, and Solomon introduced her worship into his temple, in the capital city of Jerusalem.
+Thousands of figurines have been unearthed in the Levant bearing her likeness, and giving evidence of the people’s love for her and their prayers to her for healthy children.
 If there was an early version of the Song known to Solomon, it would have been significantly different from the version we have.
 Chances are good, that in Solomon's time, love songs had lots of nice things to say about the Hebrew fertility goddess, whose great blessing was a healthy baby.

 In the Canaanite religion, Asherah was the consort of the god El, who, like Yahweh, Jesus, and the Song's unnamed Romeo, was sometimes characterized as a shepherd.
 Later on, through a syncretic process, El and Yahweh were conflated, and Asherah became Yahweh's consort.
 Iconography found at Kuntillet Ajrud refers to "Yahweh of Samaria and his Asherah," and "Yahweh of Teman and his Asherah."